Ports in the back panel of mainboard

 2. Serial port

-Serial port is a port used to connect peripheral devices to a computer such as a keyboard, mouse, scanner, etc. This port is also known as COM port.
-The serial port has 9 pins, rarely used now.
+The serial port is a port that connects peripheral devices such as a keyboard, mouse, and scanner to a computer.
+It is also referred to as a COM port.
+It has 9 pins but is rarely used nowadays.

 Serial port